xunne899/tgc-ajax/hands-on.md

 Implement a form that asks the user to enter the title of a book Use the API to search for the title, and then display title, author and page count of the book.

+Hint: see `Sending query string parameters to the an API` in the `readme.md` file

+# Q10
+Consult: https://anapioficeandfire.com/Documentation and search inside the page (using CTRL + F) the section titled "List all characters".
+Within it, you will see the URL to GET from to get characters, and also a list of parameters you can provide to search by a specific character name.

+Create a text input field and ask the user to provide a name, and then search for that character using axios and the endpoint documented above.

+For each search result, display its full name, year born, year died and culture.

+## Challenge ##
+For each search result, display all its known aliases, and  the title of all the books this character appears in as a pov character.